-Chat moderation at scale just got easier — with the GA release of Stream’s Advanced Moderation feature, human moderators can harness the power of machine learning to stay one step ahead of bad actors.
+Chat moderation at scale just got easier — with the release of Stream’s Advanced Moderation feature, human moderators can harness the power of machine learning to stay one step ahead of bad actors.

 Advanced Moderation reviews messages as they’re sent, automatically detecting illicit content and taking action to either flag messages for human review or block them entirely before they ever display in the chat channel.
 The release also includes a sophisticated karma system, going beyond individual message review to identify users with patterns of unwanted behavior.
 Watch the quick demo video above to learn how Advanced Moderation works and see it flag and block messages in real time.